akin-oladejo/can-anomaly-detection-v2/article.md

 Reverse Light On    : 0.98701
 ```
 ![freq-3](images/freq-3.png)
+Perfect!
+The frequency-based method was successful in detecting flam attacks in both the test and validation datasets, achieving near-perfect results.
 ## Method 2: Density-based Detection
 One of the more popular unsupervised algorithms for anomaly/novelty detection is the Local Outlier Factor proposed by Breunig, Kriegel, Ng, and Sander (2000).
 It works by comparing the local density of a point with the densities of its neighbors.
 It considers as outliers the samples that have a substantially lower density than their neighbors.